 The caveats include these:

 - The records are only from 1978.
 Records from 1979 and afterwards have either not yet been released, or have not been uploaded by Wikileaks.

 - The records include only what the requester places in the keyword field.
-If, for example, you were searching for an account of what happened to Congressman Leo Ryan at the Port Kaituma airstrip, the responsive documents wouldn’t necessarily appear in this listing, since many do not include the word “Jonestown,” such as this one (click on the “raw content” tab for the complete cable text).
+If, for example, you were searching for an account of what happened to Congressman Leo Ryan at the Port Kaituma airstrip, the responsive documents wouldn’t necessarily appear in this listing, since many do not include the word “Jonestown,” such as the one at https://search.wikileaks.org/plusd/cables/1978GEORGE03778_d.html (click on the “raw content” tab for the complete cable text).
 A search for this information might be more successful by including the words “Ryan” and “Kaituma” in the keyword field.

 - Many records – especially those on survivors – continue to be withheld, likely under privacy exemptions of the Freedom of Information Act.

 - Many records – especially those created in the days immediately following the deaths – contain scores of misspellings.
 Searches for specific people may be more successful if you do separate searches for variant spellings of their names.

 Responding to a Freedom of Information Act request in 1980, the State Department eventually released more than 5000 pages on microfilm to the managers of this website, although many included numerous blackouts of exempted material.
 For the most part, the pages released in 2014 lift those exemptions.
 On the flip side, this website estimates the total release of material to be between 1500 and 2000 pages, significantly less that half of the State Department’s complete record.